sergev/ifcomp/Theory.md

 File2:  X (unique) → B (match) → C (match) → E (syt)
 ```

-Lines B and C are matched because they follow unique anchors and match.
+Lines B and C are matched because:
+1. They follow unique anchors (A and X)
+2. Both are `syt_type` (not yet matched)
+3. Their text matches between files
+4. Extension stops at D/E because text doesn't match

+**Important**: If B or C were unique pairs themselves (appearing once in each file), they would have been marked `unique_type` by Pass 2, and Pass 3 would skip them (cannot extend from `unique_type` lines).

 ---